tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 layout: post
 ---

+I spent the last couple weeks building a JSON REST API in Haskell.
+I called it Hairy.
+It's available [on GitHub][] and [on Hackage][].
+I learned a lot in the process and wanted to share what I learned.
+I also wanted to put my code out there to see what I could do better.
+Patches welcome!

 This is a Literate Haskell file.
+Only lines that start with `>` are program code.
 Assuming you have [the dependencies][], you should be able to run it with this command:

 {% highlight sh %}
 $ runhaskell -optL -q this-post.lhs Hairy/Models.hs
 {% endhighlight %}

+Without any further ado, let's get to it!

 - [Boilerplate](#boilerplate)
 - [Main](#main)